 Year Leader: Matthew Hawkins - email@example.com

 A huge variety of options are open to students leaving the course.
-From working as a photographer, assisting photographers, curating, researching, picture editing, agency work, publishing, and each year there are some who go onto MAs in Photography and other related courses.
+From working as a photographer, assisting photographers, curating, researching, picture editing, agency work, publishing, and each year there are some who go onto study MA Photography at LCC or other related courses.

 The BA (Hons) Photography Team at LCC recognise applicants come from a broad spectrum of backgrounds from across the world.
 The course in the main attracts students who apply direct from A level or other equivalent qualifications but it also welcomes students from Foundation Diploma in Art and Design who have studied other art courses and mature students who may have worked in industry previously.
 If applying straight from A level it is important to demonstrate your ability to learn independently.
 You will have to show a strong interest in photography, ideally with some experience of media practice or of working in a related industry, and an aptitude and talent for Photography.